 The Player mat is double-sided.
-On one side is the short play side, in which fatigue takes effect earlier.
-The other side is for medium and long games, in which fatigue sets in a little later.
+On one side is the short play side, in which fatigue takes effect earlier and is maxed out at 3.
+The other side is for medium and long games, in which fatigue sets in a little later, but maxes out at 5.